Skip to main content

 In addition to studying Industrial Design at NTNU, Vittersø is an active member of the hiking group KonTur.
 She is a self-proclaimed Norwegian champion in having fun on hiking trips.
 Her speciality is to combine long or short excursions with local food experiences.

-Along the Nidelva river: If you’re visiting for the first time, this is a great walk to start knowing your way around.
-Follow the river via Bakklandet, Øya, and Skansen to Kalvskinnet where you’ll find a special garden tucked away at the end of Elvegata.
-This garden is full of wooden sculptures, including peacocks and chickens.
-On Sundays, they sell coffee and baked goods here.
+Along the Nidelva river: If you’re visiting for the first time, this is a great walk to start getting to know your way around.
+Follow the river via Bakklandet, Øya and Skansen to Kalvskinnet, where you’ll find a special garden called Tantes hage, tucked away at the end of Elvegata.
+This garden is full of old antique goods, and birds like peacocks and chickens wander freely around the backyard.
+On Sundays, the owners open their home to the public and transform it into cozy café, serving all sorts of homemade food and drinks.
 Along Nidelva, you can rest your legs and enjoy the view on one of the many benches.

-Ladestien: This is one of Trondheim’s most popular hiking trails, with plenty of lovely rest areas on route.
+Ladestien: This is one of Trondheim’s most popular hiking trails, with plenty of lovely rest areas en route.
 Bring a packed lunch or stop at Ladekaia and Sponhuset when you’ve built up your appetite.
 Remember to take a picture in Talerøret, a wonderful art installation and Instagram-friendly tunnel shaped like a megaphone.
 When you arrive at Rotvollfjæra, you can either keep going in the direction of the Botanical Garden at Ringve, or return to Lade and the city centre.
-It’s a great idea to round off the trip with the Sunday brunch at Jossa – the Michelin restaurant Credo’s cool little brother.
+If you want to combine the hike with some heat and salt water, you can visit an old bunker that has been transformed into a sauna, named Bunker’n Badstua, run by the Stu crew.

 Kuhaugen: An easy walk with a marvellous view of the city.
 Only 20 minutes on foot from the city centre, you’ll suddenly find yourself in a beautiful postcard.
-Pick up a takeaway coffee from the nearest café.
+Bring a coffee with you from a café at Bakklandet before you start the walk up.
 The view from Kuhaugen is always a great conversation starter.

 Baklidammen and Geitfjellet: The trip to Theisendammen and further up to Baklidammen is a fab Sunday trip of medium length.
 Great for a picnic, mushroom picking, or just for soaking up the peace and quiet.
-The farm restaurant Lavollen is open at the weekends.
+The classic serving hut, Lavollen, is open most days.
+Check their Facebook page for updated opening hours.
 From Lavollen you can follow the path up to Geitfjellet, where you’re rewarded with a mighty 360-degree view of Fosen, Frosta, Stjørdal, and Selbufjellene.

 In winter: Trondheim is a cross-country skiing paradise.
 Hop on the tram in the centre and get off at Lian.
 From here you have a wealth of possibilities.
 A safe bet is the easy trip to Grønlia with its charming restaurant and café where you can treat yourself to freshly baked delicacies.
 An option is to walk to Elgsethytta, which also serves food.